 - Now click the “i” icon next to the AirPod option and click on the “Forget this Device” option.

-- With your AirPods disconnected, hold down the device’s setup button at the back of the charging case for about 15 seconds or until you see a flashing indicator light.
+- With your AirPods disconnected, hold the device’s setup button at the back of the charging case for about 15 seconds or until you see a flashing indicator light.
 This action will reset the AirPods.

 - Now you can go ahead and repair the AirPods to a new device.
 Make sure the lids of the case remain open throughout the reset process.

-The Automatic Ear Detection feature that comes with AirPods is the most common cause of AirPods sound breaks.
+The Automatic Ear Detection feature with AirPods is the most common cause of AirPods sound breaks.
 A good tip is to disable the Automatic Ear Detection setting when you purchase your wireless device.